Hugh Sinclair (rugby union)

 Hugh Sinclair (born 22 September 1992) is a retired Australian professional rugby union player who last played for the New South Wales Waratahs in the Super Rugby.
-His main position was flanker, and he has been deployed across the back row.
+His main position was number 8, and in later years was used at lock.

 Career

 He made his debut for the Rebels against the Sharks as a replacement for Jake Schatz in a 9–9 draw for the Rebels.
 Sinclair moved to the Waratahs for the 2019 Super Rugby season.

-Sinclair completed his Australian rugby career by Captaining the Waratahs against the British and Irish Lions in a brave 21-10 loss in Sydney.
+Sinclair completed his Australian rugby career by Captaining the Waratahs against the British and Irish Lions in a brave 21–10 loss in Sydney.